-Explain and demonstrate appropriate taping, wrapping, bracing, and padding techniques for the shoulder and upper arm within a therapeutic exercise program.
+Explain and demonstrate evidence-based practice for the implementation of taping, wrapping, bracing, and padding techniques for the shoulder and upper arm within a clinical case.

 Contusions to the shoulder and upper arm are caused by compressive forces and are common in athletic activities.
-Falling on the tip of the shoulder or experiencing a direct force to this area can cause a contusion to the distal end of the clavicle (shoulder pointer) (Illustration 8–1).
+Falling on the tip of the shoulder or experiencing a direct force to this area can cause a contusion to the distal end of the clavicle (shoulder pointer) (Fig. 8–1).
 An acute or series of repeated direct forces to the musculature of the upper arm can result in swelling, pain, and loss of range of motion.
-Commonly, the anterolateral aspect of the upper arm is involved, affecting the deltoid, brachialis, biceps brachii, and triceps brachii muscles and the humerus (Illustrations 8–2 and 8–3).
-For example, a contusion to the proximal upper arm can occur when a football player cuts the sleeves off his practice jersey, allowing movement of the shoulder pad cups while running, and exposing the area to a direct blow.
-Repeated forces can lead to the development of myositis ossificans in a muscle or exostosis (tackler's exostosis) on the humerus.
+Commonly, the anterolateral aspect of the upper arm is involved, affecting the deltoid, brachialis, biceps brachii, and triceps brachii muscles and the humerus (Figs. 8–2 and 8–3).
+For example, a contusion to the proximal upper arm can occur when a football player cuts the sleeves off his practice jersey, allowing movement of the shoulder pad cups while running and exposing the area to a direct blow.
+Repeated forces can lead to the development of heterotopic ossification in a muscle or exostosis (tackler’s exostosis) on the humerus.

 Anterior view of the bones and joints of the shoulder.

 Superficial muscles of the anterior shoulder and upper arm.